Philip I of Flanders: Count of Flanders

 Philip governed wisely with the aid of Robert d'Aire, whose role was almost that of a prime minister.
 They established an effective administrative system and Philip's foreign relations were excellent.
 He mediated in disputes between Louis VII of France and Henry II of England, between Henry II and Thomas Becket, and arranged the marriage of his sister Margaret with Count Baldwin V of Hainaut.

 Philip and Elisabeth were childless.
 In 1175, Philip discovered that Elisabeth was committing adultery and had her lover, Walter de Fontaines, beaten to death.
 Philip then obtained complete control of her lands in Vermandois from King Louis VII of France.
-Philip's brothers Matthew and Peter of Alsace also died in 1177, before going on crusade, he designated Margaret and Baldwin as his heirs.
+Philip's brothers Matthew and Peter of Alsace died in 1173 and 1176 respectively.
+In 1177, before going on crusade, he designated Margaret and Baldwin as his heirs.

 Philip's first crusade

+Philip's grandfather Robert I had campaigned in the Holy Land, his uncle Robert II was one of the leaders of the First Crusade and his father Thierry went four times to the Holy Land, participating in the Second Crusade.
+His father had returned disillusioned from the Holy Land, where on multiple occasions he was forced to hand over his military conquests to local nobility.
+Hence when Philip took the vow to go on crusade on Good Friday of 1175, he intended to go rather as a pilgrim with limited military ambitions.
+He embarked on Pentecost 1177 at Wissant with a few Flemish and English knights and arrived in August in Palestine.

 Philip I of Flanders attacks the town of Harim in northern Syria during his crusade of 1177.
 From an illustrated copy of the Estoire d'Eracles translation of the chronicle of William of Tyre Paris, Bibliothèque nationale de France, MS fr.
 9081, f.
 280v.

-In the Holy Land, King Baldwin IV of Jerusalem hoped that Philip would take part in a planned invasion of Egypt, for which purpose the crusaders had allied with the Byzantine Empire.
+In the Holy Land, King Baldwin IV of Jerusalem hoped that Philip would take the command of a planned invasion of Egypt, for which purpose the crusaders had allied with the Byzantine Empire.
 A Byzantine fleet of 150 galleys was waiting at Acre when Philip arrived on 2 August 1177.
-Philip had other plans, however.
-He and King Baldwin IV of Jerusalem were first cousins, sharing a grandfather, King Fulk, whose daughter from his first marriage, Sibylla of Anjou, was Philip's mother.
+Philip however did not want to take any responsibilities that would jeopardize his timely return to Flanders, and turned down the offer.
+He also criticized the campaign as ill-timed since at the time of the year the Nile was at it highest level and would impede operations, and he considered it not wise to invade the place where Saladin had amassed his best troops.
+Philip and King Baldwin IV of Jerusalem were first cousins, sharing a grandfather, King Fulk, whose daughter from his first marriage, Sibylla of Anjou, was Philip's mother.
 Baldwin IV was a leper and childless, and offered Philip the regency of the Kingdom of Jerusalem as his closest male relative currently present there.
-Philip refused both this and the command of the army of the kingdom, saying he was there only as a pilgrim.
-Instead Baldwin appointed Raynald of Châtillon, to whom Philip would act as an assistant.
-As William of Tyre says, "this being the situation, the count at last revealed the secret thought of his mind and did not try to conceal to what end all his plans were."
-He had come to have his own vassals married to his cousins, Baldwin's sister Sibylla and half-sister Isabella.
+Philip refused this as well, saying he was there only as a pilgrim.